Entry Fee: $25 per entry, payable via PayPal.

 - Winning students will have their full-time student status verified by the WHNPA board.

 - Before winners will be announced, finalists must have an advisor (faculty mentor) confirm the student’s full-time student status at the time the work was created or published.
-Entrants will be asked to provide contact information for how the committee can reach an advisor the day of judging, Saturday, February 22, 2020.
+Entrants will be asked to provide contact information for how the committee can reach an advisor the day of judging in February 2021.

 - Payments are accepted online at the time of entry.